gasparian/lsh-search-go/README.md

 make annbench
 ```

-Search parameters that you can find [here](https://github.com/gasparian/lsh-search-go/blob/master/annbench/annbench_test.go) were selected empirically, based on precision and recall metrics measured on validation dataset.
+Search parameters that you can find [here](https://github.com/gasparian/lsh-search-go/blob/master/annbench/annbench_test.go) has been selected empirically, based on precision and recall metrics measured on validation dataset.
 So don't rack your brains too much ;)

 ### Results